A Comparison between the Metric Dimension and Zero Forcing Number of Trees and Unicyclic Graphs: Metric Dimension and Zero Forcing Number of a Unicyclic Graph

-\begin{Rem} A tree $T$ with $ex(T)=0$ is a path $P_n$.
+\begin{remark} A tree $T$ with $ex(T)=0$ is a path $P_n$.
 One easily sees that $Z(P_n+e)=2$, and it follows from Theorem 4.2 of~\cite{PoZh} that $\dim(P_n+e)\leq 3$.
 In fact, $\dim(P_n+e)=2$, since the two end-vertices of $P_n$ always form a resolving set for $P_n+e$.
 We will prove Theorem~\ref{bigtheorem} by inducting on $ex(T)$ of a tree $T$ satisfying $\dim(T)=Z(T)$.
-To facilitate the induction process, we will first establish the result when $ex(T)=1$. \end{Rem}
+To facilitate the induction process, we will first establish the result when $ex(T)=1$. \end{remark}